aleen42/PersonalWiki/Programming/ruby/installation/installation.md

 iii.
 Downloads latest stable version:

 - **Ruby** [downloads](https://www.ruby-lang.org/en/downloads/)
+- Use `tar -zxvf` to uncompress the package.
 - Configure your installation by typing  `./configure --prefix=$HOME`).
 Next type `make`, which will build your Ruby interpreter.
 This might take a few minutes.
 After that is done, type  `make install` to install it.